 - cardiovascular damage

 Alcohol affects everyone differently.
-It can cheer some up after a rough day, while others might feel the more of the sedating effects.
-Discuss concerns with your doctor first, and see if alcohol is safe for you.
+It can cheer you up after a rough day or make you feel more sedated.
+Discuss these concerns with your doctor first to see if alcohol is safe for you.

 Keep in mind that you may not safely drink alcohol if you have: